Vintage Messi Nets Hat Trick As Argentina Hit Bolivia For Six - UrduPoint

 Two minutes later and some fans were in tears after Messi cut in from the right, played a smart wall pass off substitute Nico Paz and again put the ball beyond the reach of goalkeeper Guillermo Viscarra.

-Argentina are top of the 10-team table with 22 points from ten games -- three points clear of second-place Colombia, who crushed Chile 4-0 in Barranquilla.
+Argentina are top of the 10-team table with 22 points from ten games -- three points clear of second placed Colombia, who also enjoyed a handsome victory with a 4-0 crushing of Chile in Barranquilla.

 Recent Stories